eXept Software AG Logo

 sourcePosition is the character offset of the source-chunk in this source file.

-- If sourcePosition is nil, the source is the string in the source field.
+- If sourcePosition is nil, the source fields holds the source string.

 (an old version used ExternalString instances here, but that lead to